NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

       --spe_type=bpe \

 **************************
-Analysis of training parameters.
+Analysis of training parameters
 **************************

 Tuning of hyperparameters plays a huge role in training deep neural networks.
 The main list of parameters for training the standard ASR model in NeMo is presented in the `config file <https://github.com/NVIDIA/NeMo/blob/main/examples/asr/conf/conformer/conformer_ctc_bpe.yaml>`_ (general description of the `ASR configuration file <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/asr/configs.html>`_).
 As an encoder, the `Conformer model <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/asr/models.html#conformer-ctc>`_ is used here, the training parameters for which are already well configured based on the training English models.
 However, the set of optimal parameters may differ for a new language.
 In this section, we will look at the set of simple parameters that can improve recognition quality for a new language without digging into the Conformer model too much.

-Scheduler:
+Batch size
 #################################
+As a local batch size we use 32 per GPU (V100).
+However, a large global batch size is usually required for stable model training since it allows to average gradients over a more significant number of training examples to smooth out outliers.
+The preferred global batch size is between 512 and 2048.
+To get such a number we suggest to use the `accumulate_grad_batches <https://github.com/NVIDIA/NeMo/blob/main/examples/asr/conf/conformer/conformer_ctc_bpe.yaml#L173>`_ parameter to artificially increase the size of the global batch and get the averaged gradient.
+As a result, the size of the global batch will be equal to *local_batch * num_gpu * accumulate_grad_batches*.

+Scheduler
+#################################
 By default, the Conformer model in NeMo uses Noam as a learning rate scheduler.
 However, it has at least one disadvantage - the peak learning rate depends on the size of the model attention, the size of the global batch, and the number of warmup steps.
 The learning rate value itself for the optimizer is set in the config as some abstract number that will not be shown in reality.
 In order to still understand how the scheduler will look like, it is better to plot it in advance before training.
 You also can use a more understandable CosineAnealing scheduler.

-Warmup steps:
+Warmup steps
 #################################
-This parameter determines how quickly the scheduler will reach the peak learning rate.
-One step is the global batch size (local batch * gpu_num * accum_gradient).
+Number of warpup steps determines how quickly the scheduler will reach the peak learning rate during model training.
+One step equals a global batch size.
 If you increase the learning rate too fast, the model may diverge.
 The recommended number of steps is 8000-10000.
 If your model diverges, then you can try increasing this parameter.

-Batch size:
-#################################
-A large global batch size is usually required since it allows average gradients over a more significant number of training examples to smooth out outliers.
-The preferred batch size is between 512 and 2048.
-Standard GPUs have 12-32 gigabytes of memory, which does not allow you to place such huge batches on them.
-Therefore, it is suggested to use `accumulate_grad_batches <https://github.com/NVIDIA/NeMo/blob/main/examples/asr/conf/conformer/conformer_ctc_bpe.yaml#L173>`_ parameter to artificially increase the size of the global batch and get the averaged gradient.
-As a local batch, it is not recommended to use a value greater than 32 (even if it fits your GPU) because it can noticeably slow down the training speed.
-Most likely, this is caused by the overhead of transferring data from RAM to the GPU memory ???.

 Now we can plot our learning rate for CosineAnnealing schedule: